We're Here to Help

 Cost of Attendance

-The cost of attending an institution includes both "hard" and "soft" costs.
-Hard costs are actually billed to the student, such as tuition, room, board, and required fees.
-Soft costs are estimates of costs that may be incurred such as books, personal expenses, and travel.
+The cost of attending an institution includes both "direct" and "indirect" costs.
+Direct costs are actually billed to the student, such as tuition, room, board, and required fees.
+Indirect costs are estimates of costs that may be incurred such as books, personal expenses, and travel.

 Expected Family Contribution

 The federal government established a formula, using the information you and your family provided on your application, to determine your financial strength.
 The result is an Expected Family Contribution (EFC).
 The EFC is used to determine your financial need: The cost of attendance minus your Expected Family Contribution equals your financial need.

 Eligibility for financial aid is calculated based on factors such as family size, number of students in college, income, and assets of both student and parents (if the student is dependent).
 Eligibility is also based on the school's cost of attendance.
 If your EFC exceeds the cost of attendance, you can still receive assistance through non-need-based programs.

 The total amount of financial aid that a student receives is described in a financial aid offer letter.
 The letter outlines the amount and types of aid a student is eligible to receive, institutional charges, and the out-of-pocket expense.
 The institution will release a financial aid offer to students who are admitted to LVC and complete the FAFSA or indicate to the Financial Aid Office that they will not be filing the FAFSA.

 Prospective full-time students: after admission and completion of the FAFSA, aid offers are released on a rolling basis beginning the second week in December.

 Returning full-time students: after completion of the FAFSA by March 1 and Verification paperwork (if selected), aid offers are released on a rolling basis beginning the first week in July.